Alan Lester*

 … [D]espite all the criticism seemingly endlessly repeated today, we actually have many, many reasons to be proud of our history and of what ends we used our power to purpose.
 Notably so in our leading role in ending first the international slave trade and then slavery around the world.
 For over a century, Britain stood at the forefront of the push to end both, using much effort, losing many lives, spending much money, and exerting much diplomatic pressure to achieve these goals.
 Yet, you would not know it today from the narrative from campaigners and activists keen to denigrate Britain’s history and to destroy our sense of identity in and through it.

-In February 2021, Jeremy Clarkson launched his own tirade in the Sunday Times.
+In February 2021, Jeremy Clarkson launched a tirade in the Sunday Times.
 Uninterested in any lesson that activists might have to teach about Britain’s past, he declared, the ‘history lesson that floats my boat’ is ‘the stories of British slave rescues we never hear about’.
 Clarkson continued, ‘I’ve been doing some research about the Royal Navy’s West Africa Squadron, which was formed in 1808, just a year after Britain abolished the slave trade.
 It was stationed at first in Portsmouth and equipped with two warships, and its job was to patrol the west coast of Africa, apprehending anyone who was ignoring the new law’, freeing ‘thousands of slaves’.
 He gave the example of the most famous ship in the squadron, the Black Joke, which had captured the Spanish brig El Almirante.

 In the hold, the captain of the Black Joke — a man called Lieutenant Henry Downes — found 466 slaves, who were later landed and freed.
 This sounds like the sort of exciting story that would enliven a history lesson, but I’m afraid no one really knows anything about Downes.
 I suppose his story doesn’t tally with current thinking … I guess that muddle-headed lefties really don’t like the idea that for nearly a hundred years, and at vast expense, the country that they hate waged easily the most morally just war of all time.

-Clarkson also claimed that ‘the Royal Navy’s operations to end the slave trade cost more than Britain had earned from earlier slaving enterprises.’
-Alex Renton, author of Blood Legacy: Reckoning with a Family’s Story of Slavery, wrote to the Sunday Times pointing out that this was untrue but the paper dismissed Renton’s complaint, saying that Clarkson’s statement was justifiable because another journalist had also made it.
-Only when Renton went through IPSOS was the paper obliged to add, a year after the original publication, ‘We have been asked to point out that the consensus among historians is that this was not the case, and we are happy to set this on record.’
+Clarkson wanted to emphasise that Britain’s history was more about antislavery than slavery.
+He claimed that ‘the Royal Navy’s operations to end the slave trade cost more than Britain had earned from earlier slaving enterprises.’
+Alex Renton wrote to the Sunday Times pointing out that this was untrue, but the paper dismissed Renton’s complaint.
+Only when Renton went through IPSO was the paper obliged to add, a year after the original publication, ‘We have been asked to point out that the consensus among historians is that this was not the case, and we are happy to set this on record.’
+This was not the only aspect of Clarkson’s story that was incorrect, but a seed had been firmly planted.
+Celebrating the Royal Navy’s ‘liberation’ of captives was a way of countering the attention that Black Lives Matter had brought to bear on Britain’s involvement in slavery and the slave trade.

 The Case for the Memorial

-History Reclaimed’s Robert Tombs joins the chorus
+History Reclaimed’s Robert Tombs joins the campaign

-In this second Daily Mail article, the ‘half of the Royal Navy’s budget’ that Kemp claimed had been spent on the West Africa squadron was allocated a figure: ‘equivalent to as much as £50 billion today’.
-Mordaunt pointed out that this was the amount of the entire defence budget.
+This Daily Mail piece was the first, but not the last, to include a quote from an article by Robert Pape and Chaim Kaufmann published in the academic journal International Organisation in 1999.
+They had apparently described the Royal Navy’s antislavery patrols as ‘the most expensive moral action in modern history’.
+That claim was important to the campaigners.
+It suggested that Britain as a nation made great sacrifices to end the slave trade, simply because it was the right thing to do.
+In this Daily Mail article, the ‘half of the Royal Navy’s budget’ that Kemp claimed had been spent on the West Africa squadron was allocated a figure: ‘equivalent to as much as £50 billion today’.
+Mordaunt stated that this was the amount of the entire defence budget.
 It was also no longer an individual proposing the memorial, but a group of ‘local historians’, while the campaign group had become a private limited company with a raised target figure of £100,000.
 When the Tory peer Lord Ashcroft donated £25,000, things were looking good for the campaigners.

 Landsec is afraid of looking racist, though it is apparently not concerned about revealing its utter ignorance of history.
 Presumably, the “diaspora” refers to people of African descent.
 Some of them may be the distant descendants of slaves.
 But they might also include descendants of those African slavers — and the traders who dragged their fellow Africans to the coast for sale to Europeans — as they had been doing for centuries, first to the Romans and then to the Arabs.
 So why on earth would they or anyone else regard a statue as “non-inclusive” and “insensitive” for commemorating the Royal Navy’s heroic anti-slavery West Africa Squadron?
 Why would they not want this important, admirable part of the truth about Britain’s history remembered?
 The obvious reason is that it’s a story of white Britons doing good to black Africans.
 As such it distracts from the Black Lives Matter-inspired mission to keep our focus absolutely fixed on the evils of African enslavement and on British guilt for it.
 Any celebration of how Britain fought against the slave trade disturbs the politically advantageous, comic-book narrative of unremitting black victimhood at the hands of white oppressors.

-Biggar tracked down the academic source that Clarkson had bowdlerised second or third hand.
-Rather than directly repeating Clarkson’s erroneous claim that ‘the Royal Navy’s operations to end the slave trade cost more than Britain had earned from earlier slaving enterprises’, Biggar took a selection from the historian of slavery David Eltis’ more qualified words: ‘The British spent almost as much attempting to suppress the trade between 1816 and 1862 as they received in profits over the same length of time leading up to 1807’.
+Like Clarkson, Biggar extolled the heroism of HMS Black Joke.
+He also followed the TV celebrity by weighing up the costs of antislavery against the profits from the slave trade, only with a little more sophistication.
+Biggar took the time to track down the academic source that Clarkson had bowdlerised after receiving it second or third hand.
+Rather than directly repeating the erroneous claim that ‘the Royal Navy’s operations to end the slave trade cost more than Britain had earned from earlier slaving enterprises’, Biggar selected an extract from the historian of slavery David Eltis’ more circumspect words: ‘The British spent almost as much attempting to suppress the trade between 1816 and 1862 as they received in profits over the same length of time leading up to 1807’.
 We will return to Eltis’ calculations and the context in which he was careful to place them below.

 Biggar followed Penny Mordaunt too, citing Kaufmann and Pape’s conclusion ‘that Britain’s effort to suppress the Atlantic slave trade was ‘the most expensive example [of costly international moral action] recorded in modern history’.
 He elaborated: while ‘some would argue there was an obvious commercial advantage to Britain in disrupting our European rivals’ slave trade, Kaufmann and Pape had ‘found the real driving force was not economic but religious: in the churchgoing 19th century, moral duty counted for more than any financial incentive.
 The British were among the first people in history to repudiate and abolish slave-trading and slavery — at colossal cost in money, diplomatic effort, naval resources and lives.’
+Biggar’s conclusion was, ‘Rather than kowtow to the distorted, biased agenda of the BLM movement, imported from the U.S., Landsec should try to copy the moral courage of HMS Black Joke’s heroic sailors — and salute one of the noblest episodes in our national history’.

 1. Motives

 According to Office for National Statistics figures, let alone a barrage of other forms of evidence, Britain still has a significant issue with racism whatever the memorial campaigners might say.
 Black Lives Matter’s ‘grievances’ were not concocted and neither were they ‘anti-British’.
-When Colston’s statue was toppled, the mortality rate from the COVID was running at 256 per 100,000 Black men and only 87 per 100,000 White men.
-Black women were dying at the rate of 120 per 100,000, with White women at 52 per 100,000.
+When Colston’s statue was toppled, the mortality rate from COVID was running at 256 per 100,000 Black men and only 87 per 100,000 White men.
+Black women were dying at the rate of 120 per 100,000 and White women at 52 per 100,000.
 The discrepancies were due to the over-representation of Black people in low-paid public-facing service roles, along with housing and health inequalities.
 In 2016 black graduates were paid 23 per cent less than their White counterparts, and since 2010 there had been a 49 per cent increase in the number of unemployed ethnic minority sixteen to twenty-four years olds, while the figure for their white counterparts had fallen by 2 per cent.

 Black people were twice as likely to be murdered and, when accused of crimes, three times more likely to be prosecuted and sentenced than White people.
 In 2022, Black households were the most likely out of all ethnic groups to have a weekly income of less than £400.
 People in White British households were consistently the least likely to live in low-income households.
 In every region in England and in Scotland, unemployment rates are lower for White people than for all other ethnic groups combined, with the biggest differences in West Midlands, the North- East and Yorkshire and the Humber.

+The Windrush scandal was part of the British social fabric that gave rise to the 2020 protests.
+As the official report explained, it was allowed to happen in part ‘because of the public’s and officials’ poor understanding of Britain’s colonial history, the history of inward and outward migration, and the history of Black Britons’.
 The dumping of Edward Colston’s statue in Bristol Harbour reflected these facts.
 As David Olusoga explains, ‘Those wrongly caught in the dragnet of the hostile environment were the children of men and women who had been encouraged to migrate to post-war Britain … These people with their centuries’ long links to Britain and British history, were suddenly classified as illegal immigrants in the country they had called home for decades … The Colston statue, like hundreds of others scattered across Britain, was … an active part of the great amnesia and obfuscation that has long functioned to airbrush the realities of slavery and the slave trade out of the mainstream of British history’.
 He continues,

 … the generation that found its voice and expressed its demands in the summer of 2020 not only had access to a once-hidden history, they came to it with attitudes radically different from those of their parents’ and grandparents’ generations.
 Rather than being eager to conceal and whitewash over the inglorious and murderous chapters in the long history of Britain’s relationship with Africans and Africa they were determined to confront them.
 The historical amnesia that enabled the veneration of slave-traders and empire-builders is to them a clear and obvious outrage.
 This determination to acknowledge and confront Black British history and draw it into the mainstream is new and may well shape our relationship with our national history in the coming decades.[1]

-2. The Manipulation of History
+2. Falsifying History

-Penny Mordaunt tells us that ‘… there’s a new generation having its first encounter with historic facts.
-It’s important that they are told the truth’.
-But she and the other campaigners have been dishonest.
-Whereas Kemp and the Mail have claimed consistently that ‘we were the first country to abolish’ the slave trade, Denmark abolished its slave trade in 1802, followed by Great Britain and the United States in 1807.
-Britain was not the first country to abolish slavery itself either.
+Whereas Kemp and the Mail have claimed that ‘we were the first country to abolish’ the slave trade, Denmark abolished its slave trade in 1802, followed by Great Britain and the United States in 1807.
+Britain was not the first country to abolish slavery itself, as Kemp claimed in the Mail, either.
 That was Haiti.
 Furthermore the campaigners have consistently distorted the history of the Royal Navy’s antislavery initiative by misrepresenting its financial costs, cherry picking the academic literature on it and obscuring the fate of those supposedly ‘freed’.

-The memorial campaigners, however, have inflated even that drop in the ocean.
-They have claimed repeatedly that ‘during the height of the 1840s, the squadron took half of the naval budget and 2 per cent of the country’s GDP.’
+The memorial campaigners have also inflated the costs of the West Africa Squadron.
+They claim repeatedly that ‘the squadron took half of the naval budget and 2 per cent of the country’s GDP.’
 This is not true.
 The figure is based on the table below from the oft-cited Kaufmann and Pape article.
 The campaigners have rounded up the grand total at the foot of the table as the costs of the West Africa Squadron alone.
-But this figure of 1.78 per cent of National Income includes the cost of compensating slave owners for the loss of their enslaved ‘property’ after emancipation in 1834 (£20m, equivalent to 40 per cent of annual government revenue).
-It also includes the projected opportunity costs of earnings from both the slave trade and slave ownership, had they been allowed to continue.
+But this figure of 1.78 per cent of National Income includes the cost of compensating slave owners for the loss of their enslaved ‘property’ after emancipation in 1834.
+This amounted to £20m, equivalent to 40 per cent of annual government revenue.
+The table also includes the projected opportunity costs of earnings from both the slave trade and slave ownership, had they been allowed to continue.
 These account for the customs revenue, trade, exports and sugar carrying trade rows.
 The final row is the counterfactual price increase for sugar that British consumers are presumed to have paid as a result of the abolition of slavery after 1834.
 None of these rows have anything to do with the costs of the West Africa Squadron.
-The only row that does is the first and smallest figure, accounting for 0.05 per cent of annual National Income, or one fortieth of the claimed ‘half of the naval budget and 2 per cent of the country’s GDP’, equivalent to a miniscule proportion of the current defence budget.
+The only row that does is the first and smallest figure, accounting for 0.05 per cent of annual National Income, or one fortieth of the claimed ‘half of the naval budget and 2 per cent of the country’s GDP’.

 A more realistic assessment of the scale of the squadron and its achievements is given by the same David Eltis whom Biggar cited selectively on its costs.
 Eltis concluded that the squadron